 All breath tests used in the Criminal Justice system work on basically the same principle.
 A sample of a person’s breath is introduced to the electrochemical cell and the alcohol reacts with the cell to produce electricity.
 The breathalyzer measures the amount of electricity produced and uses a mathematical formula to convert that to an estimated blood alcohol level.

-Mouth alcohol is a term used to define, alcohol that is trapped in your saliva, mouth or throat rather than your blood.
+Mouth alcohol is a term used to define, alcohol that is trapped in your saliva, mouth, or throat rather than your blood.
 After you consume alcohol there is a significant amount of alcohol trapped in your saliva for up to 40 minutes after drinking.
-If a person blows into a breathalyzer during this 40 minute window then the machine will measure the alcohol in the saliva and add that to any blood alcohol reading.
-Wearing dentures, braces, chewing gum, retainers ect. are all items that can trap mouth alcohol in your mouth for longer than the 40 minutes period.
+If a person blows into a breathalyzer during this 40-minute window then the machine will measure the alcohol in the saliva and add that to any blood alcohol reading.
+Wearing dentures, braces, chewing gum, retainers, etc. are all items that can trap mouth alcohol in your mouth for longer than the 40 minutes period.

-Mouth alcohol sources include: Drinking alcohol, using alcohol based mouth washes, or eating items that contain trace amounts of alcohol such as processed breads (white bread or honey buns), fruit cups, vanilla extract and some juices.
-If you would like to see a video where we test foods and measure their affect on a breathalyzer check out this video.
+Mouth alcohol sources include: Drinking alcohol, using alcohol-based mouthwashes, or eating items that contain trace amounts of alcohol such as processed breads (white bread or honey buns), fruit cups, vanilla extract, and some juices.
+If you would like to see a video where we test foods and measure their effect on a breathalyzer check out this video.

-Burping, belching, vomitting, GERDs, acid reflux ect. can all effect a breathlayzer by introducing stomach alcohol.
-Breathalyzers are designed to detect faint traces of alcohol in your breath, the fumes from alcohol in a person’s stomach are much more potent then the fumes in your breath.
-If a person burps, belches, vomits or regurgitates after consuming alcohol, those more potent fumes will be introduced into their breath sample and increase the breathalyzer results.
+Burping, belching, vomiting, GERDs, acid reflux, etc. can all affect a breathalyzer by introducing stomach alcohol.
+Breathalyzers are designed to detect faint traces of alcohol in your breath, the fumes from alcohol in a person’s stomach are much more potent than the fumes in your breath.
+If a person burps, belches, vomits, or regurgitates after consuming alcohol, those more potent fumes will be introduced into their breath sample and increase the breathalyzer results.

-Acid re-flux, GERD’s and other medical conditions can increase the chances that stomach fumes are being released into the esophagus and thus into the breath.
+Acid reflux, GERD’s, and other medical conditions can increase the chances that stomach fumes are being released into the esophagus and thus into the breath.
 This can happen without a person being aware that it is happening, unlike burping or vomiting where you can feel it happening.
-Burp, belching, regurgitating, vomiting, GERD’s, Acid re-flux ect will only affect a breathalyzer if there is alcohol inside a person’s stomach.
+Burp, belching, regurgitating, vomiting, GERD’s, Acid reflux, etc will only affect a breathalyzer if there is alcohol inside a person’s stomach.
 This condition will not affect readings unless a person has been consuming alcohol recently.

 Ambient alcohol is alcohol that gets introduced into the breathalyzer from the air.
 When these products get used on your skin or in the air around you, the alcohol can evaporate and be introduced into the breath sample.
-This can be from many difference sources including alcohol based windshield washer fluid, hand sanitize, sunscreen, various cosmetics and aerosols.
+This can be from many different sources including alcohol-based windshield washer fluid, hand sanitizer, sunscreen, various cosmetics, and aerosols.
 Check out this video where we demonstrate how various cosmetics create false readings on a breathalyzer.

-Breathalyzer tests at the police station (like the EC/IR II) have many checks and procedures designed to catch or limit the affect of these false readings.
-However, the portable breath tests used by police and ignition interlock tests do not have most of these safe guards and these tests are particularly vulnerable to these types of false readings.
+Breathalyzer tests at the police station (like the EC/IR II) have many checks and procedures designed to catch or limit the effect of these false readings.
+However, the portable breath tests used by police and ignition interlock tests do not have most of these safeguards and these tests are particularly vulnerable to these types of false readings.

-If you have been charged with crime in Northern Virginia, contact Nichols & Green Pllc to find out whether any of these defenses or issues may apply in your situation.
+If you have been charged with a crime in Northern Virginia, contact Nichols & Green PLLC to find out whether any of these defenses or issues may apply in your situation.